Looking Back in Anger: Plot

-The series starts with tycoon, Alex Ting Yau Kin (Felix Wong), waiting for a phone call.
-The entire story is then told in flashback.
+The series starts with tycoon Alex Ting Yau Kin (Felix Wong) waiting for a phone call.
+His entire story is then told in flashback.

 1960s

 Kin (Gregory Lee) was born into a poor family.
-Kin's father, Ting Wing Cheung (also played by Felix Wong) is a gambling addict much to the displeasure of his wife, Mui Fan Fong (Yammie Nam).
+Kin's father, Ting Wing Cheung (also played by Felix Wong) is a gambling addict.

-Fong is wrongfully accused of murder and sentenced to death.
+Kin’s mother, Mui Fan Fong (Yammie Nam), is wrongfully accused of murder and sentenced to death.
 Cheung goes insane after his wife’s death.

-Lee Ho Cheun (Bowie Wu) and his wife, Yip Sau Wan (So Hang Suen) adopts Kin and Hong.
+Lee Ho Cheun (Bowie Wu) and his wife, Yip Sau Wan (So Hang Suen) adopts Kin and his baby brother, Hong.

-Cheun suffers a fatal stroke soon after, leaving a financially destitute Wan to bring up the children.
+Cheun suffers a fatal stroke soon after, leaving a financially destitute Wan to bring up Kin, Hong and two other adopted children, Mun and Ling.

 1980s

 Kin (Felix Wong) works multiple jobs to help Wan support the family.
 Wan takes in her brother-in-law’s daughter, Lee Wah (Kathy Chow).

-In university, Hong befriends Sam Fung (Ng Kai Ming), the youngest son of Fung Sai Bong (Elliot Ngok), the prosecutor who convicted Fong.
-Kin meets heiress Ngai Chor Gwan (Carina Lau) on a tv show.
+Hong (Deric Wan) drops out of university to work for Fong Sai Bong (Elliot Ngok), the prosecutor of their mother’s case, resulting in a falling out with Kin.
+Kin starts a relationship with Wah and befriends heiress Ngai Chor Gwan (Carina Lau).

-Hong manipulates Wah to do his assignments and starts pursuing Chiu Kar Mun (Maggie Shiu).
-Wah discovers Hong’s deception and stops helping him.
-Hong drops out of university to work for Bong.
-Kin and Wah become a couple.

-Hong and Bong’s eldest son, Michael (Lee Seng Cheong), caused the death of Gwan’s brother, Kit (Canti Lau) over a business dispute.
-Hong manipulates Kin into taking the rap for him.

-Kar Mun uses her uncle (Chu Tit Wo) in Malaysia to pressure Hong into marriage.
-Hong kills her and marries Bong’s daughter, Cindy (Kiki Sheung).
+Hong becomes increasingly ruthless in his pursuit of wealth and power.
+He manipulates Kin into taking the rap for him after causing the death of Gwan’s brother, Kit (Canti Lau), over a business dispute.
+Hong later murders his own girlfriend Chiu Kar Mun (Maggie Shiu) in Malaysia so that he could marry Bong’s daughter, Cindy (Kiki Sheung).

-Kin is released from prison and starts a successful restaurant chain with his inmate friends.
-After breaking up with Wah, Kin and Gwan become a couple.
+Upon his release from prison, Kin starts a successful restaurant chain.
+He faces setback in his personal life after breaking up with Wah due to her insecurity.
+Gwan is there to offer him solace and they become a couple.
+Wah is paralyzed in a plane crash and commits suicide on the night of Kin and Gwan’s wedding.